-Our knowledge and use of probiotics for good gastrointestinal health have been around for quite a while.
+Our knowledge and use of probiotics for good stomach health have been around for quite a while.
 Russian scientist and Nobel Prize winner Élie Metchnikoff was the first to realize the benefits of using beneficial microbes (or good bacteria) as far back as 1907.
-Metchnikoff was convinced that a person could enhance the chances of living a longer life by simple, sober living, and daily consumption of “soured milk” beginning in childhood and continued thereafter1.
+Metchnikoff was convinced that a person could enhance the chances of living a longer life by simple, sober living, and daily consumption of “soured milk” beginning in childhood and continued thereafter.1

 Nowadays, the use of probiotics is common.
 They are found in many dairy products and fermented food, as well as in dietary supplements and medicinal products.2